25Ericcheong/node-fundamentals/README.md

 - Calling `require('events')` would be calling a class.
 Will need to create an instance of this class which would allow us to call its method.
 The two methods woul be the `on` (to listen for an event) and `emit` (to emit an event)
 - It is possible to have the same `on` method listen to the same event name or key and have different logics within both of them.
 This could help with better isolating code separately for better readability
+- On top of the event name or key that will be used to call/initiate the event.
+Additional arguments can be added to the function too which can then be called with parameters that can be named as required within the callback function of the listening method - `on`

 # Useful Node Modules